ilyass-bouchnafa/driverag/README.md

 ## 🎯 Project Overview

-**DriveRAG** is a full-stack RAG application designed for engineering students at ENSA/IMT Mines Alès.
+**DriveRAG** is a full-stack RAG application designed for engineering students at ENSA.
 It allows a student to:

 1. **Connect their Google Drive** containing lecture notes, slides, and course PDFs
 2. **Ask questions in natural language** (French, English, or Arabic)